Gidea Park near Romford,Hornchurch,Rainham

 Opening hours 7am to 10pm

 1 hour treatments

 £170 course of 3 treatments.

 What is deep tissue massage?

-Deep tissue massage is a massage technique that focuses on the deeper layers of muscle tissue.
-It aims to release the chronic patterns of tension in the body through slow strokes and deep finger pressure on the contracted areas, either following or going across the fibres of the muscles, tendons and fascia.
+Deep tissue massage is similar to sports massage.
+It is a method of massaging that focuses on the deeper layers of muscle tissue.
+This kind of massage aims to release the chronic patterns of tension in the body through firm and slow strokes and deep pressure on the tighter areas, either going across or following the fibres of the muscles, tendons and fascia.

 Chronic muscle pain

 Break down scar tissue

 The purpose is to "unstick" the fibres of a muscle using deep pressure.
 This allows your muscles to reform correctly restoring natural balance to your body which helps to remove toxins as your body is operating more effectively again.
 All this whilst relaxing and soothing your muscles.
 It is both therapeutic and corrective.